javorszky/adventofcode2022/day5/readme.md

 ### Solution

+This is also an array manipulation exercise.

+* set up a new struct that holds a slice of strings.
+This is going to be our stack of boxes.
+Element [0] is on the bottom, the last element is on top
+* set up push and pop methods on it, so we can add a single box to the end, or remove a single box from the end and return it
+* parse the instructions into an array of three numbers: how many, from where to where
+* set up our "warehouse", which is 9 stacks of boxes.
+This is a map with keys 1-9 which makes working with instructions easier
+* for each line of the instruction, do a for loop n times where n is the first element in the 3 long array, and pop from source stack and push to destination stack
+* create a string builder, iterate over the warehouse and grab the last box and put its label into the string for our solution

 ## Part 2

 As you watch the crane operator expertly rearrange the crates, you notice the process isn't following your prediction.